-203 From National Unification to Global Homeland, Modern Germany, 1860-Present its entire history be reduced to a Sonderweg, a special path that leads inexorably to dictatorship, conquest, and racial extermination?
+What does it mean to be German?
+Is the nation a mere repository of Fascism?
+Can its entire history be reduced to a Sonderweg, a special path that leads inexorably to dictatorship, conquest, and racial extermination?
 This course will attempt to address these critical questions, beginning with the ascension to power of Otto von Bismarck and the drive to national unification.
 Credit will be granted for only one of HIST 203 and HIST 250.
 Three credits.